SocialTensor/vanatensor-satya-poc/README.md

 - `my-proof.manifest.template`: Gramine manifest template for running securely in an Intel SGX enclave
 - `config.yaml`: Configuration file for Gramine Shielded Containers (GSC)

-## Getting Started

-To use this template:

-1. Fork this repository
-2. Modify the `my_proof/proof.py` file to implement your specific proof logic
-3. Update the `my-proof.manifest.template` if you need to add any additional files or change the configuration
-4. Commit your changes and push to your repository

 ## Customizing the Proof Logic

 The main proof logic is implemented in `my_proof/proof.py`.
 To customize it, update the `Proof.generate()` function to change how input files are processed.

 The proof can be configured using environment variables.
 When running in an enclave, the environment variables must be defined in the `my-proof.manifest.template` file as well.
-The following environment variables are used for this demo proof:
+The following environment variables are used for the VanaTensor DLP dataset proof:

 - `USER_EMAIL`: The email address of the data contributor, to verify data ownership

-If you want to use a language other than Python, you can modify the Dockerfile to install the necessary dependencies and build the proof task in the desired language.

 ## Local Development